raiguard/loli.kak/README.md

 A location list is a list of positions in files.
 These positions can be jumped to by pressing `enter` on the corresponding line in the location list buffer, or iterated with the various available commands.

-Similar to vim, there will be a global location list and window location lists.
-The global location list spans the entire project, whereas a window list is specific to a window.
-They are iterated via commands with the `lg` and `lw` prefixes, respectively.
+Similar to vim, there will be a global location list and client location lists.
+The global location list spans the entire project, whereas a client list is specific to a client.
+They are iterated via commands with the `lg` and `lc` prefixes, respectively.

-## How will they work?
+## Internal mechanisms

 Each location list is kept in a `range-specs` option and is formatted as `linestart.columnstart,lineend.columnend|FILENAME⤬⤬⤬preview` (e.g. `1.1,1.7|src/main.rs⤬⤬⤬kakoune`).
 Some tools might only output lines, in which case the ranges are defined as starting at column zero with a length equal to the line length.
 Kakoune automatically adjusts these ranges based on edits made, which will work to ensure that locations are not invalidated when file contents change.

 Each location list also has an `index` option that corresponds to the current index the user has selected in the list.

-### Example of options
+### List options

 If a list is created in `client0`, the following options are created: